Learning to Estimate Without Bias: Experiments

 where $\y=[y^{(1)},\cdots,y^{(9)}]^T$ and

 and $0\leq y^{(k)} \leq1$ are unknown parameters.
 We train a neural network using $p^{\rm{fake}}(y^{(k)})\sim \mathcal{U}(0,1)$ using both EMMSE and BCE.
 Computing the MLE is non-trivial in these settings and we compare the performance to the theoretical asymptotic variance defined by the CRB \cite{kay1993fundamentals}.
 The CRB depends on the specific values of $\y$.
-Therfore we take random realizations and provide scatter plots ordered according to the CRB value.
+Therefore we take random realizations and provide scatter plots ordered according to the CRB value.
+Finally, as another baseline, we also report the result of an additional model named NORM.
+Following \cite{deng2023uncertainty}, NORM is trained with MSE normalized by the CRB.
+The idea is that the loss of each sample will be normalized by its "difficulty", and the performance will not be govern by the difficult examples.

 Figure \ref{fig:Structured Covariance} presents the results of two simulations.
 In the first, we generate data according to the training distribution $\y\sim\mathcal{U}(0,1)$.
 As expected, EMMSE which was optimized for this distribution provides the best MSEs.
-In the second, we generate data according to a different distribution $\y\sim\mathcal{U}(0,0.4)$.
+In the second, we generate test data according to a different distribution $\y\sim\mathcal{U}(0,0.1)$.
 Here the performance of EMMSE significantly deteriorates.
-In both cases, BCE is near MVUE and provides MSEs close to the CRB while ignoring the prior distribution used in training.
+NORM performs better in this out of distribution setting but is still far from the CRB.
+In contrast, in both settings BCE is near MVUE and provides MSEs close to the CRB while ignoring the prior distribution used in training.